Dr. S.E. Rap is part of the Department of Child Law, Institute for Private Law since the 1st of April 2015 as assistant professor.

 Leiden Law Blog

 Dr. Stephanie Rap is assistant professor at the Child Law Department at Leiden University.
 She holds master’s degrees in Pedagogical sciences and Criminology.
 In 2013 she defended her Ph.D. dissertation in juvenile criminal law titled The participation of juvenile defendants in the youth court: A comparative study of juvenile justice procedures in Europe at Utrecht University.
-Stephanie Rap has published and presented extensively on juvenile justice, children’s rights and child participation in legal proceedings.
+Stephanie Rap has published and presented extensively on juvenile justice, children’s rights and child participation in legal and administrative proceedings.
 She lectures on topics related to juvenile justice and child protection in the Master of Laws in Advanced Studies in International Children’s Rights.

 - Bachelor of science in pedagogical sciences, Utrecht University, 2005